jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ```

 * There is only one method you have to implement --- `generate`.
-* Make an array of every post that isn't a draft.
-I opted to skip on them, but you can choose to generate them
+* Make an array of every post.
+I opted to skip on drafts, but you can choose to generate them
 as well.
 * Iterate through every category to generate indices of posts under a category.
 * Generate index of all posts and categories index.